HMS Boxer (F121): Design and development

 Boxer was the next in development of the tank landing ship following the conversion of the Maracaibo tankers into landing ships capable of carrying vehicles.
 The requirement was for a ship that could carry 13 Churchill tanks, 27 other vehicles and 193 men.
 As it was expected to have a high speed even when laden for the assault (about 18 knots) it could not have a shallow draught.
 This in turn meant that an extra long bow ramp had to be added.
 At 140 ft this took up a lot of room inside the ship.

 Boxer was laid down at Harland & Wolff's Belfast shipyard on 31 July 1941.
 She was launched on 12 December 1942 and was completed on 1 August 1943.
-Boxer had only two sister ships, as plans to build more in the United States led instead to the Landing Ship, Tank#LST Mk.2 a simpler though slower design capable of similar capacity but with a much shallower draught.
+Boxer had only two sister ships, as plans to build more in the United States led instead to the Landing Ship, Tank, a simpler though slower design capable of similar capacity but with a much shallower draught.